dalejn/cleanBib/README.md

 <details>
   <summary>Why do I receive an error when running the code?</summary>

 * The most common errors are due to misformatted .bib files.
 Errors messages are very detailed, and at the bottom of the printed message will be an indication of the line and type of problem in the .bib file.
 They will require you to manually correct the `.bib` file of formatting errors or incomplete entries.
 After editing the `.bib` file, try re-running the code block that gave you the error.
-If you cannot resolve an error, please open an `issue`, paste the error text or a screenshot of the error, and attach the files that you used so that we can reproduce the error.
+If you cannot resolve an error, please open an [Issue](https://github.com/dalejn/cleanBib/issues/new/choose), paste the error text or a screenshot of the error, and attach the files that you used so that we can reproduce the error.
 We will try to help resolve it.
 </details>

 <details>